aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

 Sets the horizontal resolution for generated images, in dots per inch.
-Applies generating image method except Emf format images.

 **Remarks**

 The default value is 96.
+Setting  and  effects the width and height of the output image in pixels.

 **Parameters:**
 | Parameter | Type | Description |